kopancek/devx-scratch/2022/devops/log.snb.md

 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-09-19

+@jhchabran

+Approved for Feroz Salam the installation of Terraform cloud in our GitHub organization (scoped to just the `sourcegraph/infrastructure` repository for now).
+See this [RFC](https://docs.google.com/document/d/1QYGOZEJTKfaHnu5IvxchJeOvunTxiZ3847El5zseakA/edit#heading=h.trqab8y0kufp) for the context.

 ## 2022-09-08 Deploying a scale testing cluster on GCP, part 2

 @davejrt @mucles